Ruturajn/Sypherize/README.md

 # Sypherize

 **Sypherize** (with an *S*) is a compiler written in C, for a C-like language called **Sypher**.
+Sypher is aimed to be a general-purpose statically typed programming language.
+The `examples` directory contains some sample programs for reference.
 See [`Usage`](https://github.com/Ruturajn/Sypherize/tree/main#usage) for more details.

-> **Note**
->
-> This project is still very much a work in progress, with some fundamental features that are already supported.
-> You can take a look at some sample programs under the `examples` directory.
-As the project matures, there will
-> be better documentation detailing the language and all the related intricacies.

 ## Overwiew